 Payday arrives.
-You pay your bills, pick up your groceries, fuel up your vehicle and then…..the money is gone.
-You didn’t even have it in your account for 48 hours before it was all spent and here you sit, broke until payday arrives again.
+You pay your bills, pick up your groceries, fuel up your vehicle, and then the money is gone.
+You didn’t even have it in your account for 48 hours before it was all spent, and here you sit, broke until payday arrives again.

-1. You’ve Got To Have a Budget
+1. Have a written budget

-2. Where Does Your Money Go?
+3. Where Does Your Money Go?

-Now, once you have your budget in place, look at those items where you may find you over spend.
+Now, once you have your budget in place, look at those items where you may find you overspend.
 Do you grab a latte on the way to work every morning?
 If you spend $5 a day, that is $25 a week and $100 in a single month!
-Imagine what you could do with an extra $100 in your pocket!
+Imagine what you could do with an extra $100 in your pocket.

-3. Step Away From the Plastic
+4. Step Away From the Plastic (even debit cards)

 On the contrary, if you use your debit card, it is easy to say “It’s just $10.”
 If you do that every single time you go to the store, that is more than $500 overspent in just a single year!
 It can be tough to start using cash, but once you do, you’ll wonder why you didn’t start sooner!

 Read More: How to Use the Cash Envelope System

-4. Define needs vs. wants
+5. Define needs vs. wants

-5. Ask for help
+6. Ask for help